icmlviz/icmlviz.github.io/index.md

 •	Sensitivity/stability of network behavior

-•	visualizing loss function geometry and the trajectory of the gradient descent process
+•	Visualizing loss function geometry and the trajectory of the gradient descent process

-•	visual representation of the input-output mapping of the network
+•	Visual representation of the input-output mapping of the network

-•	visualizing alternative structures and their performance
+•	Visualizing alternative structures and their performance

-•	monitoring/debugging the training process, i.e to detect saddle points or local optima, saturation units
+•	Monitoring/debugging the training process, i.e to detect saddle points or local optima, saturation units

-•	visualizing distributed training methods across a cluster
+•	Visualizing distributed training methods across a cluster

-•	using animation in network visualization
+•	Using animation in network visualization

-•	interactive visualizations for exploration or parameter tuning
+•	Interactive visualizations for exploration or parameter tuning

-•	software architectures for effective visualization
+•	Software architectures for effective visualization

-•	visualization and interaction user interfaces
+•	Visualization and interaction user interfaces